elatov/elatov.github.io/_posts/2014-04-10-rhcsa-rhce-chapter-16-samba.md

 >
 > By default, the **smb** service does not start automatically at boot time.
 To configure Samba to start at boot time, use an initscript utility, such as **/sbin/chkconfig**.

-So let&#8217;s enable the service to start on boot and start the service:
+So let's enable the service to start on boot and start the service:

     [root@rhel1 ~]# chkconfig smb on
     [root@rhel1 ~]# service smb start